stuffed-cat/os/README.md

 This repository documents and prototypes a Rust-based hybrid kernel for x86-64 that aims to blend microkernel isolation with monolithic fast-path services while offering a POSIX-friendly, Unix-like surface to userland.
 The current code focuses on architectural scaffolding, subsystem contracts, and developer documentation.

-> ⚠️ The implementation in this repository is **conceptual**.
-It is not intended for booting on bare metal yet; instead, it establishes a solid foundation for subsequent hardware enablement, bootstrapping, and driver work.

 ## 🎯 Project Goals

 - **Hybrid Kernel**: Combine the simplicity and performance of monolithic kernels with the modular safety of microkernels.